• Skip to primary navigation

 Let’s start with the floor.

-Spend 15 minutes clearing out the floor and finding homes for the items left there.
+Spend 15 minutes clearing the floor and finding homes for the items left there.
 Hang items that were just thrown there.
-Then, fold items that need to be placed on shelves.
+Then, fold items that need to be placed on shelves (Affiliate Link).

 Now, let’s put away those clean clothes from the hamper.

-It only takes 15 minutes to put away clean clothes from one full hamper.
+Your laundry basket (Affiliate Link) should be empty of any clean clothing.
+It only takes 15 minutes to remove clean clothes from one full hamper.

 Walk around the closet and pull out clothes you do not wear.

-These items are the ones that probably have dust on the sleeves.
-Those pants that have a dust line on the folded part are probably OK to get rid of also.
-Sweaters hung for a long time and had bumps on the shoulders because the hanger had damaged the material is another type of item you can purge.
+To find these items, they will probably have dust on the sleeves.
+Pants with a dust line on the folded part are probably OK to get rid of, too.
+Another type of item you can purge is sweaters that have been hung for a long time and have bumps on the shoulders because the hanger has damaged the material.

-If you are a shoe lover, this may be tricky.
-Look for the items that are flattened because they are under other shoes.
-How about shoes that were stuffed behind other shoes?
+If you are a shoe lover, this may be tricky for you.
+Look for the items that are flattened because they are under other shoes (Affiliate Link).
+How about shoes (Affiliate Link) that were stuffed behind other shoes?
 Do you have shoes that were loved once but have seen better days?
 All these items can be given away or trashed.
-Check out Soles4Souls website to donate your unwanted shoes.
+Check out Soles4Souls website to donate your unwanted shoes (Affiliate Link).
+Below are other posts for organizing shoes (Affiliate Link) that may help.

 It’s time to visit your costume jewelry.

 Flip through necklaces, bracelets, and earrings to eliminate dated ones.
-Those pieces that have missing gems or have broken can be removed too.
+Those pieces with missing or broken gems can be removed, too.
 Are there necklaces you inherited but didn’t think you would wear because they are either too dressy or casual?
 Those items can go.
 Now that you have them all together, visit this post on places to donate jewelry you do not want.
 There are lots of things you can do with these unwanted items.

 Every closet has top shelves.
-Those shelves you visit a few times each year most likely hold items like out-of-season clothing or bags for traveling, among other things.
-It’s time to take the items down, dust the shelves off, and only return the items you want to keep.
+Those shelves (Affiliate Link) are most likely visited a few times each year and hold items like out-of-season clothing or bags for traveling, among other things.
+It’s time to take the items down, dust the shelves (Affiliate Link) off, and only return the items you want to keep.

 Let’s move on to the belts, ties, and scarves!